Breast Lift (Mastopexy) Sydney

 Breast-lift-techniquebreastlift

 Once the necessary incisions have been made, the excess skin and breast tissue are removed.
-The nipple may also be re-positioned if necessary.
+The nipple may also be repositioned if necessary.
 Implants will now be inserted through the incision before they are closed using absorbable sutures.

 What happens after the surgery?

-• You will require a friend, family member or partner to drive you home from hospital due to your range of movement being restricted.
+• You will require a friend, family member or partner to drive you home from the hospital due to your range of movement being restricted.

 • There is also a chance that you will still be slightly drowsy following the anaesthetic.